 - Use two pans: I do recommend using two pans for cooking all of your zucchini at one time since the bake time is so long.
 If your oven does not bake evenly, pause halfway through baking to rotate pans.

 How Should I Season My Zucchini Chips?

-In this recipe I call for just salt, pepper, and an optional sprinkle of smoked paprika.
-However, feel free to experiment to make chips that suit your own personal palate!
+In this recipe, I call for just salt, pepper, and an optional sprinkle of smoked paprika.
+However, feel free to experiment with making chips that suit your own personal palate!
 I’ve found that a pinch of chili powder makes an excellent addition!
 Keep in mind that a little bit of seasoning goes a long way!